Why is air quality so important?

 Internal heating accounts for about a third of total power costs in temperate climates.
 Power savings from using solar energy pays for the cost of the solar air heater and in time, will be completely free.
 This significantly reduces power bills and protects from electricity price increases.

-Sojol is a startup company with globally new and innovative renewable energy technologies to lessen our environmental footprint, all protected by international patents.
+Sojol is a startup company with globally new and innovative technologies to lessen our environmental footprint, all protected by international patents.
 Our firm gives you a wholistic approach to heating, cooling and ventilation, so your company can get the best competitive advantage.

 Solar Cooling and Ventilation